20 Areas of Improvement for Employees

 Teams who collaborate well can reach objectives and solve problems faster, easier and often better as a group versus separately.
 Working in a group effectively can also diversify decisions and workflows, making processes smoother and improving the product or service's outcomes.

-Ways to improve teamwork: Develop communication and interpersonal skills, speak with coworkers in person rather than always digitally, compliment them for a job well done, take time to celebrate achievements and milestones, schedule regular team lunches or outings to encourage discussion and camaraderie outside the office.
+Ways to improve teamwork: Develop communication and interpersonal skills, communicate with coworkers in person when possible rather than always digitally, compliment them for a job well done, take time to celebrate achievements and milestones, schedule regular team lunches or outings to encourage discussion and camaraderie outside the office.

 Read more: Teamwork Skills: Definition and Examples